yguitton/training-material/topics/variant-analysis/tutorials/baculovirus-isolate-variation/tutorial.md

 a consensus sequence that reflects the majority of a sequenced virus population, occuring genetic variation is masked.
-Tools for haplotype-sensitive assembly are available but so far have been establisehd for viruses with a relatively short genome but not for baculoviruses or other large dsDNA viruses (REFERENCES).
+Tools for haplotype-sensitive assembly are available but so far have been establisehd for viruses with a relatively short genome but not for baculoviruses or other large dsDNA viruses.
 Using Nanopore sequencing, it is possible to sequence signficiant fragments of  baculovirus genomes to determine major haplotypes ({% cite Wennmann2024 %}).